WoohooDaThird/WoohooDaThird/README.md

 # Introduction

 I am just a fellow programmer trying to learn as much as I can.
-Right now I am focusing on learning swift for WWDC 2021 👍
+Right now I am focusing on learning web development for the summer 👍
 ```
 Fluent Languages:
 - GML (GameMaker Language)